AbdulSattar81/DevOps/Shell_Scripting/readme.md

 1. $ #dollar is used to jump to right
 2. 0 # zero is used to jump back to the start of the line

+#To undo in VIM editor
+1. u (by pressing u it will undo)

 #Shell_scripting always starts with !#/bin/bash and the file extension will be .sh
 #multi line comment